isacben/rankin/README.md

 # Readme

-This is a python scirpt googles a keyword and tries to find a blog post from a given website in the search results.
-It works by scrap\ping the Google serach results first page.
+This is a python scirpt that googles a keyword phrase and tries to find a blog post from a given website in the first page of the Google search results.
+It works by scraping this results page.

-Requirements:
+<h2>Requirements</h2>

+This script needs the following requirements:

 * Python 3
 * requests python module
-* beautifulsoup4
+* beautifulsoup4 module

-Installation
+<h2>Installation</h2>

 To use the scritp, first install the requests module and the beaturifulsoup4 module.

 Run the following command to install the requests module:

-<code>python3 -m pip install requests</code>
+<pre>python3 -m pip install requests</pre>

 Run the following command ton install beatufulsoup4:

-<code>python3 -m pip install beautifulsoup4</code>
+<pre>python3 -m pip install beautifulsoup4</pre>

-Usage
+<h2>Usage</h2>

 Place the rankin.py script wherever you want in your filesystem.
 Then run the script as follows: